Aeration & Overseeding, Slice Seeding, Sod: Comparing New Lawn Methods

 hydroseeding

-If you have clay-like soil, as most homes in Allentown, Bethlehem, and Easton, PA do, then hydroseeding is essentially just tossing grass seed and some fertilizer atop of a rock hard ground where it’s not going to be able to establish roots.
+If you have clay-like soil, then hydroseeding is essentially just tossing grass seed and some fertilizer atop of a rock hard ground where it’s not going to be able to establish roots.

 Cost-wise, hydroseeding is in the same vicinity (or can sometimes be slightly cheaper) than the cost of grading and seeding.